Sales and Customer Success Hiring

 Sales and Customer Success hiring at PostHog

-The Sales look after customers paying $20k a year or more for PostHog, as well as new customers who may end up in that bucket.
-The job of the team is to land and expand usage of PostHog in these customers.
-We have two roles on the sales team: Technical Account Executives focused on closing new business from inbound and outbound leads; and Technical Account Managers focused on expansion from existing customers and closing new business from product-led leads.
+Our Sales and Customer Success teams look after customers paying $20k a year or more for PostHog, as well as new customers who may end up in that bucket.
+The job of the teams is to land and expand usage of PostHog in these customers.
+We have three roles on the Sales and CS team:

 We've proven that the way we do sales works at a small scale, we are now growing the team in line with increased top-of-funnel growth for PostHog.
 Please check our careers page for our open roles.